Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Study Questions.md

 # Advanced [[Hardware]]
 1. What is the BIOS?(3.1.1.3)

 2. What is POST?
 How does it work with the BIOS?(3.1.1.2 – 3.1.1.3)
+Power On Self Test

 3. How do you access the BIOS on your computer?

 4. What are some common security features found in the BIOS/UEFI Systems?
-(3.1.2.2)
+(3.1.2.2) Restricted/Complex Instruction Set Computer

 5. What is the CMOS?
 (3.1.1.3)
+Complementary Metal Oxide Semiconductor

 6. List the different Power Fluctuation Types: (3.2.2.1)

-7. List the Power Protection Devices: (3.2.2.2)
+7. List the Power Protection Devices: (3.2.2.2) Uninterruptable Power Supply (UPS) - small battery, acts as a buffer between the input power and the computer components Standby Power Supply (SPS) - large battery, used as a backup generator

 8. Name the two CPU Instruction Sets and how they differ.
-(3.3.1.1)
+(3.3.1.1) Restricted/Complex Instruction Set Computer restricted is fast and used for smaller intruction sets

-9. Describe the difference between an integrated GPU and a dedicated GPU:(3.3.1.3)
+9. Describe the difference between an integrated GPU and a dedicated GPU (3.3.1.3)

 10. What is RAID?
 What are the different levels of RAID?
 How does RAID store data?(3.3.2.2 – 3.3.2.3)